exo-lang/exo/docs/Imports.md

 ## 8. API Cursors

 Cursors (see [Cursors.md](./Cursors.md)) are Exo's reference mechanism that allows users to navigate and inspect object code.
-When users define new scheduling operators using Cursors, they may wish to write their own inspection pass.
+When users define new scheduling operators using Cursors, they may wish to write their own inspection pass (see [inspection.md](./inspection.md).
 API Cursors define types that will be useful for user inspection.

 ```python
 from exo.API_cursors import ForCursor, AssignCursor, InvalidCursor